razamanaza/epub-hyphenator/memory-bank/activeContext.md

 ### Primary Objective

-Finalize the MVP implementation of the EPUB Hyphenator by completing testing, deployment preparation, and edge case handling for the fully functional processing pipeline.
+Finalize the MVP implementation of the EPUB Hyphenator by completing comprehensive testing, deployment preparation, and final user experience polish for the fully functional processing pipeline.

 ### Current Implementation Status